Epoxy resins are used in many application, from art to the industrial sector (1).

 No need to go shopping in full PPE gear, or wear it when eating a tin of baked beans on the freshly painted bonnet of your car!
 Just be aware and take care, especially when using the uncured materials.
 All resins and hardeners show warnings and recommend safety gear when working with the raw materials.
 More will be explained on Food Safe Epoxy Resin and applications in a future article.

-… For Key Points, see the end of the article…
+… For Key Points and Quick Read, see the end of the article…

 The first epoxies were created by two scientists, Dr Pierre Castan and Dr Sylvan Greenlee in the 1930, used for dental fixtures (1,2) and later became widely used as adhesives.
 Most epoxies resins are industrially produced petroleum derivatives and most commonly created with Bisphenol A and epichlorohydrin (1).
 Bisphenol A (BPA) has been around for a long time, first synthesized by a Russian chemist in 1891 (7) and only much later, in the 1950s revolutionized the plastic industry.
 The BPA (resin) is mixed with a hardener chemical (most often polyamines, aminoamides or phenolic compounds), which reacts and bonds it into a network (the “curing process”) with strong mechanical properties (1).
 This cured product is often called epoxy resin or just epoxy (although the actual epoxy resin is really the liquid part).
 And if you want to see how the chemistry works, see the lovely simplified article of “Making Epoxy Resin“.